Coupled cluster theory: Towards an algebraic geometry formulation: Two Electrons in Four Spin-Orbitals

 \subsection{Algebraic Description}

-We exemplify equation \eqref{eq:singles-ccsdEQ} for the polynomial corresponding to the projection onto $\Phi_2^3$ in the minimal working example of two electrons in four spin orbitals and derive the Newton polytope on the fly.
+We exemplify equation \eqref{eq:singles-ccsdEQ} for the polynomial corresponding to the projection onto $\Phi_2^3$ in the minimal working example of two electrons in four spin-orbitals and derive the Newton polytope on the fly.

 The corresponding polynomial is given by